 Are you insane?
 Those were the now immortal words said to me when telling a friend that I was pregnant with baby number two.
 Admittedly baby 1 was only four months old at the time, but still – it’s a far cry from congratulations.
-In fact congratulations were few and far between with baby 2.
+In fact, congratulations were few and far between with baby 2.

-I really did enjoy the privacy of no one knowing I was harbouring a little baby but truth be told with baby 2 I just couldn’t face the comments and the looks you get when telling people you are expecting when your first is still so small.
+I really did enjoy the privacy of no one knowing I was harbouring a little baby but truth be told with baby 2 I just couldn’t face the insane comments and the looks you get when telling people you are expecting when your first is still so small.

-The judgement was all over their face, the pity, the relief it wasn’t them and with most it didn’t stop at looks.
-People had no qualms in proclaiming how bonkers we were, how hard life was going to be and boy were we in for a shock.
-OK we get it but come on I was still growing life, we were still expanding our family and believe it or not, despite it being earlier than intended we were excited about the new arrival, would it hurt for others to reveal in the positives instead of pointing out the negatives of which we were so painfully aware – trust me!
+The judgement was all over their face, the pity, the relief it wasn’t them and with most, it didn’t stop at looks.
+People had no qualms in proclaiming how insane we were, how hard life was going to be and boy were we in for a shock.
+OK we get it but come on I was still growing life, we were still expanding our family and believe it or not, despite it being earlier than intended we were excited about the new arrival, would it hurt for others to revel in the positives instead of pointing out the negatives of which we were so painfully aware – trust me!

 The best way I think I can describe having two babies with 11 months between them is the good the bad and the ugly so here goes…